It's Tricky

 "It's Tricky" is the fourth single released from Run-DMC's third album, Raising Hell.
 It was released early in 1987 through Profile Records and was co-produced by Rick Rubin and the group themselves.
 The song peaked at No. 57 on the U.S. Billboard Hot 100 and No. 21 on the Hot Black Singles chart.
 In the UK, the song reached No. 16 on the UK Singles Chart.

 In 1998, American producer Jason Nevins remixed the song under the amended title "(It's) Tricky".
 This version peaked at No. 74 in the UK while Nevins' remix of Run-DMC's song "It's Like That" spent its fifth week at No. 1 on the UK Singles Chart.
-Nevins' remix also achieved top-40 placings in continental Europe, Australia, and New Zealand.
+Nevins' remix also achieved top-40 placings in Australia, New Zealand, and continental Europe, including Finland, where it reached No. 1.

 Two decades after the song's release, the Knack sued Run-DMC on the grounds that "It's Tricky" sampled their song "My Sharona" without permission.
 The case was settled in 2005.